-Oakland deputies probe death of man found under water tower
+Oakland deputies probe death of man near water tower

 Pontiac — Authorities are trying to identify a man who either jumped or fell to his death off a 115-foot tall water tower on the Oakland County government campus Tuesday night.